Female genital mutilation

 Female genital mutilation (FGM), also known as female circumcision or female genital cutting, is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons".
 It is considered by many to be an extreme form of gender based violence as it has no medical necessity.
-It has been illegal in the UK, since 1985 and since 2003 anybody taking a child to be "cut" outside the UK, now faces up to 14 years in prison.
+It has been illegal in the UK since 1985, and since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.

 - Female genital mutilation (FGM) includes procedures that intentionally alter or injure female genital organs for non-medical reasons.